George Buddy Król

 "Let's meet over in the dorms to get another look.
 We might pick up clues where he went."

 This time DiGiuseppe was unavailable, but we did gain entrance via a residence assistant who was fain to give us entrance.
-As it turned out, it was profligate to our time because the door was left unlocked.
+As it turned out, it was profligate to our time because the door had been left unlocked.
 Kevin entered first and motioned us to stand back.
 "Call the police -- homicide."

 Lying on one of the beds was Davinski's corpse.
-Cause of death wasn't immdiately apparent, but kevin had one of the tattooed arms in his hand.
+Cause of death wasn't immdiately apparent, but Kevin had one of the tattooed arms in his hand.
 He shook his head.
 "It smells like prussic acid."

 "I was afraid of this," I admitted.
 "I didn't comprehend that a two-bit burglar could be behind the thread and its execution."